Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Computational Experiments

 \subsection{Execution Time Analysis}

-We finally analyze the execution times of all the heuristics, which are listed in Table \ref{tb:time} (some results of \textsf{Impact} are ignored because a majority of instances are timeout).
-We can observe that the total execution times of \textsf{DRL} (shown in the ``Total" column) are significantly longer than those of the baselines.
-As shown in the ``Infer" column, most (86\% to 97\%) of the execution time is spent in GNN inference.
+We finally analyze the execution times of all the heuristics, which are listed in Table \ref{tb:time} (some results of \textsf{Impact} are ignored because a majority of instances are cut off).
+We can observe that the total execution times of \textsf{DRL} (shown in the ``Total" column) are much longer than those of the baselines.
+As shown in the ``Infer" column, almost over 90\% of the execution time is spent in GNN inference.
 In contrast, the times for variable ordering decisions of the baseline heuristics are negligible since the related computation is very simple and fast.
-With the increase of problem size, the percentage of inference time decreases, showing that more portion of time is spent in operations that are ``actually" used to solve the instances (mostly constraint propagation).
+With the increase of problem size, the percentage of inference time decreases, showing that more portion of time is spent in ``actually" solving the instances (mostly constraint propagation).
 To measure these efforts, we calculate the execution times of \textsf{DRL} without inference in the ``No Infer" column.
-We can observe that the ``No Infer" times of \textsf{DRL} are generally batter than those of \textsf{MinDom} and \textsf{Impact}, but worse than those of \textsf{Dom/Ddeg}, which contradicts our previous observation that \textsf{DRL} has the lowest search cost.
-This is probably because currently the search cost is defined as the size of search tree, without considering the cost of constraint propagation in each node.
-But as shown in the ``Ratio" column, the ratio of ``No Infer" time to the execution time of Dom/Ddeg is generally decreasing with the increase of problem size, indicating that the impact of not considering the effort of constraint propagation is decreasing.
+We can observe that the ``No Infer" time of \textsf{DRL} is generally much short than the run time of \textsf{MinDom} and \textsf{Impact}, the two embedded heuristics in OR-tools, and comparable to those of \textsf{Dom/Ddeg} and \textsf{Dom/Tdeg}.

+Note that it is common in tree search algorithms that high-quality heuristics leading to smaller search tree consume much longer computational time, such as the well-known and effective heuristic Strong Branching for MILP \citep{applegate1995finding}.
+Nevertheless, minimizing search tree size is a valid and well-recognized objective for both traditional and learning-based methods \citep{liberatore2000complexity,hooker1995testing,jo2021param}.
+Our objective in this paper is not to compete with traditional heuristics in execution time, but to show that high-quality search policies for CSP can be automatically learned in a data-driven way, by a carefully designed deep RL method.
+We believe the efficiency of our method could be significantly improved with more advanced techniques such as parameter pruning and model compression, but is out of the scope of this paper and is a direction for future research.